 Its reported prevalence is around 1:200,000-250,000.
 The disease typically precipitates in the first few years of life.

-Most common presentation is a young patient with short stature, dermatitis, gingivitis, anaemia of chronic disease, recurrent lymphadenopathy, hepatosplenomegaly, hepatic abscesses and multifocal, recurrent osteomyelitis.
+The most common presentation is a young patient with short stature, dermatitis, gingivitis, anemia of chronic disease, recurrent lymphadenopathy, hepatosplenomegaly, hepatic abscesses and multifocal, recurrent osteomyelitis.

 It occurs due to a defective nicotinamide adenine dinucleotide phosphate (NADPH) oxidase in phagocytes.
-This then results in deficient production of the oxygen radicals needed by phagocytes for intracellular killing of microorganisms in particular catalase positive bacterias such as S.aureus, Serratia, klebsiella, Burkholderia, and Aspergillus .
+This then results in deficient production of the oxygen radicals needed by phagocytes for intracellular killing of microorganisms in particular catalase-positive bacterias such as S.aureus, Serratia, Klebsiella, Burkholderia, and Aspergillus .
 It can affect multiple systems although the respiratory system and bones are the most commonly affected.
 The organ systems that can potentially get affected include lymphatic, hepatic, skeletal, gastrointestinal, genitourinary, head and neck, and central nervous system 5.
-Diagnosis is by nitroblue tetrazolium (NBT) slide test, cytometry, or cytochrome C reduction.
+Diagnosis is by the nitroblue tetrazolium (NBT) slide test, cytometry, or cytochrome C reduction.

-The characteristic manifestation of CGD is of recurrent bacterial and fungal infection.
+The characteristic manifestation of chronic granulomatous disease is recurrent bacterial and fungal infections.

 Various inheritance forms have been described which include X-linked recessive (most common and tends to have a most severe clinical phenotype) and autosomal recessive 2.

 Imaging findings will depend on the system involved.
 Multifocal and recurrent unusual osteomyelitis, recurrent hepatic abscesses, hepatosplenomegaly, and lymphadenitis.
 For lung involvement see - pulmonary manifestations of chronic granulomatous disease.